 Once a player’s turn is complete, play proceeds to the next player, following the order of the snake draft.

-|A player can select any of the nine cards that are currently face-up to eat during their turn.
-These adventurers can’t really put up a fight once you decide to eat them; however, it is possible that you may take damage from some of the neighboring adventurers.
+|A player can select any of the nine cards in the Attacking Adventurers Grid to eat during their turn.
+These adventurers do not put up a fight once you decide to eat them; however, it is possible that you may take damage from some of the neighboring adventurers.
 There are two types of cards that deal damage:|

-|Swordsman – When eating an adventurer, you must take one damage for each adventurer with a Swordsman icon that is orthogonally adjacent to the unit that was eaten.|
+|Swordsman – When eating an adventurer, you must take one damage for each Swordsman that is orthogonally (not diagonally) adjacent to the Adventurer that was eaten.|

-|Archer – When eating an adventurer, you must take one damage for each adventurer with an Archer icon that is exactly two spaces away in a straight line (not diagonally) from the unit that was eaten.|
+|Archer – When eating an adventurer, you must take one damage for each Archer that is exactly two spaces away in a straight line (not diagonally) from the Adventurer that was eaten.|

 |Depending on the arrangement of the Attacking Adventurers, it is possible that you could take damage from multiple sources on a single turn.
 But maybe that one adventurer just looks tasty enough that it is still worth it!|

-Damage tokens prevent you from filling your stomach with other more delicious options, and they can also can penalize your end score if they are adjacent to each other, so be careful!
+Damage tokens prevent you from filling your stomach with other more delicious options, and they can also penalize your end score if they are adjacent to each other, so be careful!

 There are four different orientations that a shape can be dropped: right-side up, rotated 90 degrees in either direction, and rotated 180 degrees.
-For some shapes, some of these orientations may have the same result.
+For certain shapes, some of these orientations may have the same result.

 Once ready to drop, take tiles from the general supply that match each square in the shape.
-These tiles are positioned above the stomach grid as desired (while still matching the required shape), and then dropped straight down with each tile stopping in the bottom-most empty space.
+These tiles are positioned above the stomach grid according to the desired rotation of the shape, and then dropped straight down with each tile stopping in the bottom-most empty space.